flathatnews/data/README.md

 # data
- Data, code and methodology behind the articles and graphics at Flat Hat News
+ Data, code and methodology behind the articles and graphics at flathatnews.com